-This Takeaway Tuesday comes (on a Thursday) from “The Green Chilli”, one of the longer standing Indian restaurants in Bangor (Dufferin Avenue), and is a takeaway I have been fairly familiar with through the years.
-In fact, I was even at the original opening years back, when the Mayor at the time kept referring to the then owner Sanjay, as Sanchez.
+This Takeaway Tuesday comes (on a Thursday) from “The Green Chilli”, one of the longer-standing Indian restaurants in central Bangor (Dufferin Avenue), and is a takeaway I have been fairly familiar with through the years.
+In fact, I was even at the original opening years back, when the Mayor at the time kept referring to the then-owner Sanjay, as Sanchez.
 Which was kind of amusing, albeit embarrassing for all of us.
 I then continued to follow their series of social media blunders, like when they offered free delivery on “all orders” so pranksters kept phoning in orders of tins of Coke.
 Before they were called out, and went somewhat silent, after spamming promotions into serious groups and pages on their Facebook.
 As cultural faux pas apparently comes full circle.

 I think the Green Chilli has also changed ownership a bunch of times, originally connected to the local Malayali community, but, nowadays, they have no recollection of there ever being a Sanjay or Sanchez involved.
 But they have always remained oddly entertaining, and this was no different on our most recent visit when the waiter insisted that customers “Touch Me!” at every table.
 Before pulling away and saying “Tsss… I’m hot”.
 In short, the Green Chilli is a likeable and unpretentious Indian Restaurant, with consistently good food, and similarly good reviews.